DETAILED ACTION

 “(b) corresponding weights associated with historic details” (see Independent Claims 1 and 4)

-“(iv) generate a compound performance index score based on computing the base score and the recent performance index score of the one or more employees with time weight, wherein the time weight adjusts the base score and the recent performance index score to predict the compound performance index score over time or transaction count to avoid biasness of years of experience, wherein the weights are determined through a beta update process that aggregates multiple instructions, and wherein depending upon a volume of transactions different threshold will be activated and each threshold bucket contains an ensemble of instructions” (see Independent Claims 1 and 4);
+“(iv) generate a compound performance index score based on computing the base score and the recent performance index score of the plurality of employees with time weight, wherein the time weight adjusts the base score and the recent performance index score to predict the compound performance index score over time or transaction count to avoid biasness of years of experience, wherein the weights are determined through a beta update process that aggregates multiple instructions, and wherein depending upon a volume of transactions different threshold will be activated and each threshold bucket contains an ensemble of instructions” (see Independent Claims 1 and 4);

 “” (see Independent Claim 4);